d-ries/linux-essentials/09_usersandpermissions/exercises/users/99_exercises.md

 ## Task 4
 Check the changed files:
-Wat is changed in the file /etc/passwd?
+What is changed in the file /etc/passwd?

 ## Task 5
 What is changed in the file /etc/shadow?